dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 $ java -jar amazon-kinesis-replay-1.0-SNAPSHOT.jar -streamRegion us-east-1 -speedup 1440 -streamName initials-taxi-trips
 ```

-Note: The almost correct command is again available from the Outputs section of the CloudFormation template, but this time you need to fill in the name of Kinesis data stream you have created earlier as the streamName parameter.
+Note: The almost correct command is again available from the Outputs section of the CloudFormation template, but this time you need to replace initials-taxi-trips in the streamName parameter with the name of Kinesis data stream you have created earlier.

 ![screenshot](images/Picture12alt.png)